turingschool/curriculum-site/module2/lessons/serializers.md

 This is some practice time for you.

-1. Create a serializer for `Song` and build out a hash that will look like the following *WITHOUT THE USE OF A GEM.* (You only need to do this for the show)
+1. Create a serializer for `Song` and build out a hash that will look like the following *WITHOUT THE USE OF A GEM.* (You only need to do this for the show endpoint)

 ```ruby
 {